The skin around your breasts is pretty sensitive, meaning a rash under your breast is almost an unavoidable affair.

 They’ll also rule out other conditions like scabies or psoriasis that would need a different treatment.

-And it’s not uncommon for the blistery rash to appear under one of your breasts.
+Shingles is essentially the reactivation of chicken pox in a nerve root, and it’s not uncommon for the blistery rash to appear under one of your boobs.

 Shingles rash usually appears on one side of the body, and you’ll probably also have a fever, chills, and nerve pain in your back and shoulders.

-If you think your rash might be shingles, see your doctor straight away to collect some antivirals and zinc cream for the rash.
+If you think you might have shingles under your breast, see your doctor straight away to collect some antivirals and zinc cream for the rash.

 What does a breast cancer rash look like?

-- Your skin might be dimpled – lots of people compare it to orange or lemon peel.
+- Your skin might be dimpled: Called Peau d’orange, lots of people compare it to orange or lemon peel.

-- Your skin might become flaky, especially around your nipple.
+- Your skin might become flaky.
+Especially around your nipple (nipple ezcema).

 If you notice any of these changes, it’s worth making an appointment to have your breasts checked, even if you can’t feel a lump when you do a self-exam.

-How to treat a rash under your breast
+How to get rid of rash under your breast

 Unless it’s a problem you’ve had before, like a seasonal sweat rash or an eczema flare-up, it’s best to check with your doctor before you treat a rash by yourself.